bhavyansh001/api_tester/README.md

 3. Response
 The response from the server is displayed with colored status codes, headers in table format, and pretty-printed JSON body.

-## Configuration

-api_tester_cli uses sensible defaults but can be configured according to your needs:

-- max_pages: Controls the maximum number of requests to handle in interactive mode (default: unlimited).
-- session_cookie: For authenticated access if required.

 ## Logging

 The tool provides colored logging to enhance visibility.
 Output includes details about the request, response status, and any errors encountered.